Monitoring and Alerting Best Practices Guide

 Optimize your alerting strategy to free up time in your day.

-Alerting is an essential aspect of preventing downtime, but it can also be one of the most frustrating & time-consuming parts of your job.
+Alerting is an essential way to prevent downtime, but it can also be one of the most frustrating and time-consuming parts of your job.
 So how can you optimize your monitoring and alerting strategy?
 Follow the best practices outlined in this guide & ensure three essential outcomes:

-- Monitoring is in place to catch critical conditions and alert the right people.
+- Monitor to catch critical conditions and alert the right people

-- Noise is reduced and you or your team are not needlessly disrupted.
+- Reduce noise so you and your team are not needlessly disrupted

 - How to avoid an alert system failure